hrydgard/ppsspp/README.md

-PPSSPP - a fast and portable PSP emulator
+﻿PPSSPP - a fast and portable PSP emulator
 =========================================

 Created by Henrik Rydgård